girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/K means Clustering Algorithm/README.md

 - Odd number of k is chosen

-- Large number of k is not preferred as it forms large number of cluster which might lose the homogeneity nature of clusters.
+- Large number of k is not preferred as it forms a large number of clusters which might lose the homogeneity nature of clusters.

 - Too small is not chosen as it has more prone to outliers.

-**K-Means Advantages :**
+**K-Means Advantages:**

-1) If variables are huge, then  K-Means most of the times computationally faster than hierarchical clustering.
+1) If variables are huge, then  K-Means most of the time computationally faster than hierarchical clustering.
 2) K-Means produce tighter clusters than hierarchical clustering.

-**K-Means Disadvantages :**
+**K-Means Disadvantages:**
 1) Difficult to predict K-Value.
 2) Different initial partitions can result in different final clusters.
-3) It does not work well with clusters of Different size and Different density
+3) It does not work well with clusters of Different sizes and Different density